 LJI scientist Shane Crotty makes Thomson Reuter’s list of “The World’s Most Influential Scientific Minds”

-LA JOLLA, CA—Shane Crotty, PhD, professor in the Division of Vaccine Discovery at La Jolla Institute for Allergy and Immunology, officially joined the ranks of Highly Cited Researchers, who represent some of the world’s most influential scientific minds.
+LA JOLLA, CA—Shane Crotty, PhD, professor in the Division of Vaccine Discovery at La Jolla Institute for Immunology, officially joined the ranks of Highly Cited Researchers, who represent some of the world’s most influential scientific minds.

 The list of highly cited researchers is compiled annually by Thomson Reuters and uses citation analysis to identify authors whose scientific papers wield outsize influence in their respective fields of study.
 It is based on Essential Scientific Indicators, which tracks papers published in the last decade that rank in the top 1% most cited papers in each of the main areas of science.